 “The greatest thing in life, love for our children!
 Welcome Francesca,” Simeone wrote on Instagram, alongside a picture of the baby’s hand clutching his.

 His family moved to Italy in 1997 but later returned to Spain in 2003 following his father’s career club changes.

 Two years later, Giovanni moved to Argentina and joined River Plate‘s youth setup in 2008 when his father was appointed coach of the first team.

 The former Argentina midfielder’s eldest son, Giovanni Simeone, plays for Genoa in Serie A as a striker.
 He is also a member of the Argentine U23 senior team.

-His two younger brothers, Giuliano and Gianluca holds both Argentine and Spanish nationality, but represents Argentina internationally.
+His two younger brothers, Giuliano and Gianluca, hold both Argentine and Spanish nationality but represent Argentina internationally.

-Simeone’s nickname “Cholo,” was given to him to by one of his primary school teacher named Oscar Nesi.
+Simeone’s nickname, “Cholo,” was given to him by one of his primary school teachers named Oscar Nesi.

-Back then Diego Simeone showed to much aggression and combativeness on the field as a player.
+Back then, Diego Simeone showed too much aggression and combativeness on the field as a player.

 Such aggressive style was similar to a former player Carmelo Simeone (not related) who formed the basis of Diego’s Cholo nickname.